-By acting as the conduit issuer, the City can grant the Company a significant monetary benefit, at no cost to the City, because the Company will enjoy a lower interest rate as a result of using a bond structure.
+The Company will benefit from the tax-exempt financing by owning and/or using the bond financed-facilities and will enjoy a lower interest rate as a result of using a bond structure.
 A lending institution will directly purchase the bonds.
 The lender for the bonds will look solely to the Company for repayment.
 Bondholders will not look to the City for payment.
 The City will assign all of its rights, liability and responsibilities under the bonds to the lender as the bondholder.
 The Company will be fully responsible for repaying the loan and must make the arrangements with the lender for the payment on the bonds.
 If the Company is not able to meet its payment obligations, the lender will realize on its collateral and enforce its rights against the Company.
 The City is not liable for payment.